WELCOME

 Monthly Financial Limit

-According to the Quarterly Report on General Household Survey by the Census and Statistics Department for 3rd Quarter, July to September 2022, the median monthly employment earning is HK$18,800.
+According to the Quarterly Report on General Household Survey by the Census and Statistics Department for 4th Quarter, October to December 2023, the median monthly employment earning was HK$20,000.

 Financial Reporting Guidelines